 POLICY LL7: Existing and New Local Community Assets

-The Neighbourhood Plan identifies existing community facilities, as listed below, shown on the Policies Map and detailed in Appendix D.
+- The Neighbourhood Plan identifies existing community facilities, as listed below, shown on the Policies Map and detailed in Appendix D for the purpose of applying the National Decision-Making Policies HC4 and HC6 on proposals for the retention and improvement of key community facilities and public service infrastructure.

 - Leighton Buzzard Day Centre